wirmachenbunt/capacitor/README.md

 #if you get an error like xcode-select: error: tool 'xcodebuild' requires Xcode
 #delete ios folder in the project
-and run the following command
+#and run the following command

 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

+#and run npx cap add ios again

 npm run build